Submissions are open for our 14th annual Writing In The Margins contest. Enter today!

 Our ability to envision a decolonized and liberated Palestine stems from Palestinians’ steadfast rejection of the colonial state structures set up by the Zionist project.
 As in Fadwa Tuqan’s poem, it is about re-rooting and reclaiming our body’s relationship to the land itself.
 Imagining our liberation as reality is therefore an act of resistance that is central to our faithful struggle for national liberation.
 As Tuqan writes, “Undoubtedly, the birds shall return.
 The birds shall return.”

 Rawan Nabil is a Palestinian community organizer based in Tkaronto (so-called Toronto).
-She organizes with the Palestinian Youth Movement and is currently doing her PhD in political science, focusing on resistance to neoliberalism in Palestine.
+She organizes with the Palestinian Youth Movement and is currently doing her PhD in political science.